dburchard/Arm2/README.md

 DOCUMENTATION
-Read about how to instal and use teh Arm Framework by visiting the wiki at https://github.com/dburchard/Arm2/wiki
+Read about how to install and use the Arm Framework by visiting the wiki at https://github.com/dburchard/Arm2/wiki

 CONTACT US: